 Former Sen. Bob Menendez set to report for 11-year prison sentence

-In court papers last month, Menendez's lawyers said he is expected to be housed at a facility in eastern Pennsylvania that has both a medium and minimum-security prison.
+In court papers last month, Menendez's lawyers said he is expected to be housed at a facility in Minersville, Pennsylvania, that has both a medium and minimum-security prison.
 Given the white-collar nature of his crimes, he will likely end up in the latter.

-The Federal Correctional Institution, Schuylkill, is about 118 miles west of New York City and it's home to approximately 1,200 inmates.
+The Federal Correctional Institution, Schuylkill, is about three hours away from his Englewood Cliffs, New Jersey home and it houses approximately 1,200 inmates.

+Menendez was supposed to report to prison on June 6, but sources told CBS News New York he wanted to attend his step-daughter's wedding in Massachusetts.

 Former Sen. Bob Menendez convicted of bribery